TehilaCH/DBProject_5956_7549/README.md

+#Medical Corps
-# Phase 1: Design and Build the Database
+## Phase 1: Design and Build the Database

 ## **Introduction**
 The **Medical Corps Database** is designed to efficiently manage information related to paramedics, patients, treatments, medical equipment, hospitals, and medical events.